bradychin/csu-global/README.md

+# CSU Global Projects
+Respository for all CSU Global projects

 ## Principles of Programming

-Repository for assignments and projects in course CSC500-1
+Assignments and projects for course CSC500-1